 Princeton students: If you complete your Japanese course [JPN102 or JPN107] in the spring semester, you will automatically be placed into the level you applied for.
 However, you are still required to take the placement tests to assess your proficiency level.

 Non-Princeton students: Please note that we cannot guarantee that you will be placed into the course level indicated on your application.
 Your placement will depend upon your test results.
-You will be placed into one of three levels, 1) JPN105J/JPN107J, 2) JPN107J/JPN301J , or 3) JPN301J/JPN302.
+You will be placed into one of two levels, 1) JPN105J/JPN107J, or 2) JPN301J/JPN302.

 In order to preserve the ideal language-learning environment for every student in the program, all students are required to sign a pledge stating that they will use only Japanese when inside the Rifare building and during extra-curricular activities.